mica-alex/mini-signalized-intersection-src/README.md

 A static IP address is required for the PLC to communicate with the Raspberry Pi hosting the `signalcontrollerwebui` component.

-The default IP address assigned is `10.0.0.1` (IP address of PLC), and the default gateway + DNS server is `10.0.0.2` (IP address of Raspberry Pi).
-If desired, these values may be modified in the `signalcontrollermain.ino` file.
+The default IP address assigned is `10.0.0.1` (IP address of PLC).
+If desired, this value may be modified in the `signalcontrollermain.ino` file.

 ### SIGNALCONTROLLERWEBUI